typex1/DynamoDB-Movies-Python/README.md

 * MoviesScan.py - scan the table (full table scan, as opposed to query which is always based on the primary key) - not advisable when handling large data
 * MoviesTransactWriteItems.py - this is not part of the origninal tutorial - a transaction of doing a put AND a delete as a transaction.
 If one of them fails, all is rolled back.
 Neat example because the syntax is somewhat complex.
 * MoviesDeleteTable.py - be aware that there is no "do you really want to delete" request :-)

+Hint regarding the consistence of the dataset:

+* Be aware that not all items carry the same amount of attributes.
+E.g. only in 4624 out of 4859 movie items you will find the attribute "info"